Cyfrin/codehawks-docs/src/routes/rewards-and-judging/+page.md

   - Gas: Gas optimizations
   - Informational: Code style, maturity, smells, comment correctness, etc

-There is some subjectivity when it comes to these categories, and it's up to the judges discretion to determine the category.
+There is some subjectivity when it comes to these categories, and it's up to the judges' discretion to determine the category.

 If the protocol specifically states some different criteria, then that is what should be followed.

-At the start of each competition, the [4naly3er](https://github.com/Picodes/4naly3er) tool will be run, and all findings associated with this tool are inelligible for rewards.
+At the start of each competition, the [4naly3er](https://github.com/Picodes/4naly3er) tool will be run, and all findings associated with this tool are ineligible for rewards.

 As CodeHawks evolves, this basis for findings will likely change.